Aspirin-exacerbated respiratory disease: Signs and symptoms

 AERD affects an estimated 0.3–0.9% of the general population in the US, including around 7% of all asthmatics, about 14% of adults with severe asthma, and ~5-10% of patients with adult onset asthma.
 AERD is uncommon among children, with around 6% of patients, predominantly female, reporting disease onset during childhood.
-It is more prevalent among women by up to a 2:1 margin, usually begins in the patients twenties to forties, with mean age of onset around 35.
+It is more prevalent among women by up to a 2:1 margin, usually begins in the patient's twenties to forties, with mean age of onset around 35.
 AERD patients may not have any allergies, though allergies are significantly more common in AERD patients than the general population.
 While AERD has been found to affect essentially all ethnicities, it is less common in parts of Asia where nasal polyps caused by type 2 inflammation are relatively more rare.

 While disease progression varies, most commonly the first symptom is rhinitis (inflammation or irritation of the nasal mucosa), which may manifest as sneezing, runny nose, or congestion.
 The disorder typically progresses to asthma, then nasal polyposis, with aspirin sensitivity coming last.
 Hyposmia or anosmia—reduction or loss of the ability to smell—are reported in more than 90% of patients, as inflammation within the nose and sinuses likely reaches the olfactory receptors.

 Reactions to NSAIDs range in severity and expression.
 Onset is usually relatively rapid, with a mean time of around one hour after ingestion, though reactions as late as three hours have been reported.
 Respiratory reactions are essentially universal, with bronchoconstriction occurring in close to 90% of patients and nasal congestion and rhinorrhea occurring in more than 40%.
 Other symptoms include urticaria (hives), flushing, angioedema and hypotension.
 Gastrointestinal reactions have also been reported in a subset of patients, and may be difficult to treat.
 Factors that affect reaction severity include NSAID dosage, underlying asthma control, leukotriene modifier usage and the state of the patient's nasal polyps.

 In addition to aspirin, patients also react to other NSAIDs such as ibuprofen, and to any medication that inhibits the cyclooxygenase-1 (COX-1) enzyme, although paracetamol (acetaminophen) in low doses is generally considered safe.
 Selective COX-2 inhibitor NSAIDs that do not block COX-1, such as the celecoxib and rofecoxib, also are regarded as safe.
 Nonetheless, recent studies do find that these types of drugs, e.g. acetaminophen and celecoxib, may trigger adverse reactions in these patients; caution is recommended in using any COX inhibitors.
 In addition to aspirin and NSAIDs, consumption of even small amounts of alcohol also produces uncomfortable respiratory reactions in many patients.